 Needless to say that as motorized kayaking and kayak fishing gain in popularity, so will the need for stable kayak designs increase, whether it’s for recreation, touring, or fishing.

 Regardless of hull type, a kayak is a small boat that features certain universal characteristics, and therefore challenges, including:

-1. Kayak Are Narrower Than Other Small Boats
+1. Kayaks Are Narrower Than Other Small Vessels

 2. Kayaks Are Lightweight, And For A Reason